14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/clean-cotton-original-candle?variant=42443960483921)
     Availability: Available
     Price: $64.95 USD
-- [White Tea Original Candle](https://affinatiliving.com/products/white-tea-original-candle): White Tea Original Candle – 10 oz Embrace tranquility with the clean, refreshing scent of our White Tea Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made with a premium soy wax blend for a smooth, even burn.
-The fragrance features delicate white tea leaves, soft citrus, and subtle florals, creating a calm, spa-like atmosphere.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for promoting relaxation and adding a touch of refined freshness to any room.
-Burn Time – 60–70 Hours
+- [White Tea Original Candle](https://affinatiliving.com/products/white-tea-original-candle): White Tea Original Candle – 10 oz White Tea is light, calming, and effortlessly elegant.
+Soft tea leaves blend with gentle florals for a scent that feels clean and tranquil.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: White Tea LeavesMiddle Notes: Soft FloralsBase Notes: Light Woods, Clean Musk Perfect for creating a peaceful atmosphere, White Tea feels refreshing and soothing in any room.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:16Z
+  Updated: 2025-12-16T12:57:10Z
   Vendor: Affinati
   Product Type:
   Availability: Available